folio-org/stripes-cli/doc/user-guide.md

 1) `.stripesclirc` file - Any aliases defined in a CLI configuration file apply to commands run from the directory containing `.stripesclirc` file.
 Use the configuration file when adding aliases in bulk or looking for a consistent set of alias.
 See the [CLI configuration](#configuration) for more information.

-## Developing a new stripes app
+## App development

 As a UI app developer, it is often preferred to develop your app independent from an entire platform.
 This allows you to focus on your app's own code and not worry about how it is built or integrated within FOLIO.
 The Stripes CLI provides all the necessary configuration to develop both new and existing apps in isolation.

 Prerequisites:  The following assumes an existing Okapi backend, such as the FOLIO testing-backend Vagrant box, is installed and running locally on your development.
-See (TODO: link here) on how to setup your the FOLIO testing-backend.
+See (TODO: link here) on how to setup a FOLIO testing-backend.

-### Create your app
+### Creating your app

 From a suitable directory, run the following:
 ```